Bungaindah186/weekly-report-algoritma-24343003-bunga-indah/README.md

 the program itself, as well as in other programs.
 An example of a function that we often create is the main() function.
-This function is mandatory in every C program because it will be executed first time.
+This function is mandatory in every C program because it will be executed first time.<br>

--The function used is the int function
+-The function used is the int function<br>
--and also uses switch case, if/else, and arithmetic operators
+-and also uses switch case, if/else, and arithmetic operators<br>